blackbaud/skyux1/js/sky/src/fileattachments/docs/demo.md

         - `rejectedFiles` &mdash; An array of invalid files that do not meet file type or size requirements.
     - `bb-file-single-link-action` &mdash; *(Optional.)* Indicates whether to allow for users to click the name of the file to perform a given action.
     - `bb-file-single-validate-fn` &mdash; *(Optional.)* Provides a custom validation function (`bb-file-single-accept="fileAttachmentDemo.validate($file)"`).
 By default, any type of file is allowed.
-    - `bb-file-single-remove` &mdash; Specifies a function to call when users click the remove button for the item.
+    - `bb-file-single-remove` &mdash; *(Optional.)* Specifies a function to call when users click the remove button for the item.
 The removed item is passed to the function.
-    - `bb-file-single-id` &mdash; Specifies the `id` attribute to place onto the internal input element.
+    - `bb-file-single-id` &mdash; *(Optional.)* Specifies the `id` attribute to place onto the internal input element.
 The `name` attribute is set to the same value.
-    - `bb-file-single-error` &mdash; Specifies an expression that makes the placeholder text red when the expression evaluates to `true`.
+    - `bb-file-single-error` &mdash; *(Optional.)* Specifies an expression that makes the placeholder text red when the expression evaluates to `true`.